|

 pdb2vol>

-Do you want to select atoms based on a B-factor threshold?
+want to select atoms based on a B-factor threshold?

 pdb2vol>